-- d.
-The combined production possibility curve with specialization and trade is shown in the graph.
-It is the outermost curve. - 9. a.
-A Toyota in the U.S. costs 9/8 Chevrolets, while in Japan a Toyota costs 2 Chevrolets. - b.
-Japan has the comparative advantage in producing Chevrolets. - c.
-Since Japan has the comparative advantage in producing Chevrolets, it should produce Chevrolets and the U.S. should produce Toyotas, regardless of the fact that the U.S. demands more Chevrolets than Toyotas.
-This answer assumes equal shipping costs. - 10.
-Globalization increases competition by allowing greater specialization and division of labor.
+- 10. Globalization increases competition by allowing greater specialization and division of labor.
 Because companies can move operations to countries with a comparative advantage, they can lower production costs and increase competitive pressures.
 The decreased importance of geographical location increases the size of potential markets, increasing the number of suppliers in each market and thus increasing competition. - 11.
-The law of one price rules, meaning that U.S. wages can only exceed foreign wages to the degree that U.S. workers are more productive than foreign workers.
-The adjustments, therefore, that will need to occur will equalize wage rates.
-So, either Western nominal wages will grow slowly and foreign nominal wages will grow rapidly and catch up or U.S. exchange rates will decline to equalize wages.
+The law of one price rules, meaning that U.S. wages can exceed foreign wages only to the degree that U.S. workers are more productive than foreign workers.
+Therefore, the adjustments that will need to occur will equalize wage rates.
+Thus, either Western nominal wages will grow slowly and foreign nominal wages will grow rapidly and catch up or U.S. exchange rates will decline to equalize wages.
 Some combination of the two is most likely.
 It is possible that there will develop areas of production/services that will allow U.S. wages to remain high. - 12.
-The wage differential between countries can be reduced by changes in exchange rates.
-A fall in a country's exchange rate will lower its relative wage, and a rise in a country's exchange rate will raise its relative wage. - 13.
-Outsourcing is one of the mechanisms that maintains the law of one price.
-Because wages adjusted for productivity differences are lower in other countries, firms choose to outsource work to people in foreign countries.
-As they do so, wage will be bid up until wages, adjusted for productivity differences, are equal between the two countries.
+The law of one prices states that the wages of workers in one country will not differ significantly from the wages of (equal) workers in another institutionally similar country.
+As the world is globalizing, the law of one price causes firms to hire workers in other countries.
+Because wages adjusted for productivity differences are lower in other countries, firms choose to use workers in foreign countries.
+As they do so, wages will be bid up until wages, adjusted for productivity differences, are equal between the two countries.